andraugust/andraugust.github.io/quantum-4.md

 a\ket{00} + b\ket{01}+c\ket{10}+d\ket{11}
 $$

 and Bob's probability calculations will be based on _this_ vector, while Alice's will be based on the updated vector $$\ket{\psi'}$$.
-It's important to note that this difference in knowledge between Alice and Bob is not due to Alice's measurement changing Bob's spin in any way, it's simply a matter of Alice knowing which of Bob's outcomes are still feasible given her knowledge of her system, while Bob is unaware.
+It's important to note that this difference in knowledge between Alice and Bob is not due to Alice's measurement changing Bob's spin in any way, it's simply a matter of Alice knowing which of Bob's outcomes are still feasible given her knowledge of her system, information that Bob doesn't have access to.

+When Bob measures his half of the system state collapses to one of the basis vectors and the measurement of the composite